 Q: Who are the other partners?

-A: We are fortunate to be working with more than 40 partners and sponsors in this effort, including Fisheries and Oceans Canada, Trout Unlimited Canada, Ontario Streams, Great Lakes Fishery Commission (GLFC), Canadian Sportfishing Industry Association, Transport Canada and four Conservation authorities; Toronto and Region, Ganaraska, Credit Valley, and Halton.
-Many community groups and individual landowners are also pitching in and dozens of schools in southern Ontario are raising Atlantic Salmon in their classrooms, with help from programs such as Let’s Talk Science out of McMaster University and the Toronto Zoo.
+A: We are fortunate to be working with more than 40 partners and sponsors in this effort, including Fisheries and Oceans Canada, Trout Unlimited Canada, Ontario Streams, Great Lakes Fishery Commission (GLFC), Canadian Sportfishing Industry Association, Transport Canada, and four Conservation authorities: Toronto and Region, Ganaraska Region, Credit Valley, and Halton.
+Many community groups and individual landowners are also pitching in and dozens of schools in southern Ontario are raising Atlantic Salmon in their classrooms, with help from programs such as Let’s Talk Science out of McMaster University, and the Toronto Zoo.

 Q: Why did the historic population of Lake Ontario Atlantic Salmon go extinct?

 A: European settlement of the Great Lakes basin had wide-ranging effects on the region’s ecosystem, particularly on the streams containing vital spawning and nursery habitats for Atlantic Salmon.
 Clear-cutting for agriculture removed the forest cover necessary to keep streams cool and also greatly magnified the amount of soil eroding into the streams.
 Soil erosion, combined with changes in water flow from dams, mills, and channelization, resulted in the silting over of the rock bottom that Atlantic Salmon deposit their eggs on and young Atlantics use as habitat.
 Dams and mills were also barriers to many spawning sites for returning adults; the dams were too high for salmon to get over, even though they are capable of leaping three meters.
 Commercial and sustenance fisheries also played a role in their decline.

 Q: Why are streams being rehabilitated to help restore a lake fish?